thetillhoff/workshop/docs/labs/lab_5/1_hands_on.md

 };
 ```

-You can see, that in this case the `host` key is referenced.
-That's because the secret is stored in JSON format and the kind `fromSecretsManager` function supports to extract a specific value from the JSON.
+You can see, that in this case keys like `host` are referenced.
+That's because the secret is stored in JSON format and the `fromSecretsManager` function supports to extract a specific value from this JSON.

 Now, no environment-specific credentials are now hardcoded in the codebase.